chrisarcand/chrisarcand.github.io/talks/_posts/2016-09-10-deletion-driven-development-code-to-delete-code.md

   title: "Deletion Driven Development: Code to delete code!"
   presented_to: "RubyKaigi 2016"
   tags: [Talks, Ruby]
+  description: "A talk about building a tool to find deletable Ruby code, presented to RubyKaigi 2016 in Kyoto, Japan.
 ---

-Presented at RubyKaigi 2016 in Kyoto, Japan.

 Slides will be available after my presentation!